-- 5.1 As members of the College community we all have a responsibility to work towards equality of opportunity in all 9 equality protected characteristics by treating people equally and valuing the diversity of others. - All staff have a responsibility to work co-operatively with others at all times.
+- 5.1 All members of the College community have a responsibility to work towards equality of opportunity for all the protected characteristics, by ensuring equal opportunities and valuing the diversity of others. - 5.2 All staff have a responsibility to work co-operatively with others at all times.
 Individual members of staff can be held personally liable as well as, or instead of, the College for any act of unlawful discrimination.
 Staff who commit serious acts of harassment may be guilty of a criminal offence.
 Acts of discrimination, harassment, bullying or victimisation against others are disciplinary offences and will be dealt with under the College's disciplinary policy.
 Discrimination, harassment, bullying or harassment may constitute gross misconduct and could lead to dismissal without notice.